 For insurance to pick up some or all of your gastric sleeve charges, you must get a medical professional to vouch for you that medical intervention is necessary.

 You would need to visit your general practitioner, a specialist, or a bariatric surgeon to get medically diagnosed.
 Then, the doctor would send the insurance company a letter of medical necessity.

 Participate in a Diet Program

-Most insurance companies require a six-month weight loss program prior to granting approval for surgeries such as the gastric sleeve.
+Most insurance companies require a six-month weight loss program before approving surgeries such as the gastric sleeve.
 Medicare is the exception.
-While Medicare doesn’t require a program for any length of time, you might be encouraged to participate anyhow.
+While Medicare doesn’t require a program for any time, you might be encouraged to participate.

-A nutritionist will outline dietary changes and habits that you should change if you want to be successful with long-term weight loss.
-Instead of looking at food in terms of taste and how well they fill you up, you’ll come to see foods for the much-needed fuel and essential health benefits they provide.
+A nutritionist will outline dietary changes and habits that you should change to succeed with long-term weight loss.
+Instead of looking at food in terms of taste and how well it fills you up, you’ll come to see foods for the much-needed fuel and essential health benefits they provide.